MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service-tasks.md

     - If you select a folder without a .CR extension, only the files of a supported file type will appear in the VMM library.
     - However, if you use Windows Explorer to access the library share, you can access all the files in the folder depending on the file and share permissions that are configured outside VMM.
-    - If the folder with .CR extension contains more than one hundred files to be imported, it is recommended that you zip the files before the import.
+    - If the folder with .CR extension contains more than 100 files to be imported, it's recommended that you zip the files before the import.
 This will improve performance.

 3. Select **Add resource** to import one or more files to another library location.
-4. When you are finished, select **Import**.
+4. When you're finished, select **Import**.
 Check that the resources are listed **Self Service User Content** > user role data path > **Self Service User Objects**.

 ### Export library resources